csgomez/word-vault/README.md

 ## Getting the extension

-You can install this extension this extension two ways.
-The first is the easiest - just download this repo as a zip, extract, and drag-and-drop.
-The second is by manually cloning the project and building the extension yourself.
-Either method is fine, but the second might be more up to date.

-### Method 1 - Download Zip

-1. Download this repo as a zip https://github.com/csgomez/word-vault/archive/refs/heads/main.zip
-2. Extract the zip file anywhere you like (there should only be a single folder inside)
-3. Verify that there's a folder named `dist` inside the extracted folder.

-### Method 2 - Manual
+For now, the only method of getting this extension is by downloading the repo and building it yourself.
+In the future, a prebuilt version will be available.

+### Instructions

 1. Clone the repo
    ```sh